What are small business loans and how do they work?

 Key takeaways

-If you’re considering launching a small business or the time has come to expand operations, a small business loan may be able to provide the money needed to achieve your goals.
+If you’re considering launching a small business or the time has come to expand operations, a small business loan could provide the money needed to achieve your goals.

-There are many different types of small business loans, and the requirements to qualify for each, such as the available loan amounts to be borrowed and the repayment terms, vary.
-Learn more about the loan process and decide on the financing option that best suits your needs.
+There are many different types of small business loans.
+The requirements to qualify for each, such as the available loan amounts and the repayment terms, vary, but all offer financing to help grow or launch your business.
+Learn more about small business loans and how they work to help decide what financing option best suits your needs.

 How do business loans work?